 Students get to interview local people and experience many things new to them – this could include visiting a lifeboat, a castle, a manor house, a farm, a private village, a cathedral, a fishing port, a naval dockyard, having a boat trip on the sea.
 On each visit students will have observational, fieldwork or research tasks to do which will be followed up afterwards.

-Here is a list of some of the places which may be included in a SOL programme:
+Here is a list of some of the places which may be included in our SOL half/full day programmes.

-Exeter The county town of Devon with much historical interest dating back to Roman times.
-Exeter has a magnificent cathedral, a wonderful child-centred museum, many old and interesting shops and has the oldest canal in Britain linking it to the sea.
+Exeter- The county town of Devon with much historical interest dating back to Roman times.
+Exeter has a magnificent , a wonderful child-centred museum, many old and interesting shops and has the oldest canal in Britain linking it to the sea.
 Several places of interest are easy to visit on foot.

 Teignmouth – Small typical English Victorian seaside resort on the South Devon Coast and at the estuary of the river Teign.
 It has a pleasant sea front with a sandy beach and Victorian pier.
 This trip will include a train ride from Exeter along one of the most spectacular stretches of railway in the UK and is set between the red cliffs and the sea.